SECapstone/capstone/AutoTest.md

 * If a test times out it will be 'skipped'.
 Your pass rate will be calculated as: ```pass / (pass + skip + fail)```.
 To be safe about not hitting this timeout, try and ensure no individual test takes more than 5 seconds to run locally in your personal test suite.

-We will monitor test suite executions to ensure that our tests are correct; if we encounter any concerns problem we will post to the class forum.
+We will monitor test suite executions to ensure that our tests are correct; if we encounter any concerns, we will post to the edX discussion boards.

 ### AutoTest tasks

 1. AutoTest first tries to build your code.
 If this fails, it will notify you via your GitHub commit.
 1. If the code compiles, it then runs your own unit test suite. <!-- For any test that fails, AutoTest will return the standard output from your tests.
 This is extremely helpful to diagnose problems that work on your own development machine but not the AutoTest server.--> Using your own tests is the best way to diagnose your own code, so this remains the best way to validate the quality of your solution.
 1. While running your tests, we also collect coverage information about how your tests cover your solution.
 A coverage summary is included in your output as well.
 1. Finally, AutoTest runs the private test suite against your code.
 Only limited information about test failures is returned to you; these will not be sufficient for diagnosing your problems (for this you should rely on your own diverse set of tests).
 Some tests may be withheld and only run for calculating your final grade.
 For this reason, it is important to consider fixing the AutoTest failures that are shown as a necessary, but not sufficient, step for ensuring a high mark.
-An AutoTest run only counts against your 12 hour limit if it returns results at this step of the process.
+An AutoTest run only counts against your 12 hour or 60 hour limit if it returns results at this step of the process.

 AutoTest may fail for the following reasons: